ozone3950/lga1200-itx-buyers-guide/README.md

 - Intel 802.11ax WiFi + Bluetooth 4.2
 - Realtek ALC897

+**Verdict**

+For a budget 10105F/10400F level system, the ASRock B560M-ITX/AC will be the better choice.
+It is usually the cheapest board with XMP on 10th Generation CPUs, and has good enough VRMs to properly handle them.

+For systems using a CPU like a 10700F or similar, the H570M-ITX/ac will probably be the best choice, since it has more USB ports, M.2 slots

 # High End Boards
 These boards are for higher end, unlocked CPUs such as the 10600K, 10700K, 10900K ect.
-The VRMs are suitable for overclocking the CPU, and will be good at memory overclocking aswell.
+The VRMs will matter more, therefore have been much more detailed in analysis.
+These boards are great for CPU and memory overclocking, with some features to assist with those tasks.

 ## ASRock Z490 Phantom Gaming ITX
 - 6+3 Phase VRM